 February Break in the Scottish Highlands

-It might only be the second month of the new year, but you still deserve a holiday!
-The February break is coming up, and what better a time to visit the beautiful Scottish Highlands?
+February is a great time to escape to the Highlands of Scotland.
+Everything has a calm beauty.
+There is often snow on the hills and plenty of outdoor activities to try.
+What better a time to visit the beautiful Scottish Highlands than the February break?
 Winter is a magical time at Eagle Brae log cabins, and with our own list of fun-filled holiday activities to draw upon, it’s the ideal half-term getaway.
+Book into one of our warm and comfortable family-friendly lodges for a few days away in nature.

 Eagle Brae activities